Genre: Paranormal Romance

 No one told Ysolde that dragon love would be so hard…

 The beginning of this novel was extremely confusing.
-It had been around 6 months since I'd read the first one, so naturally I was a bit rusty on the details, but even with the recaps that were provided there was just so much going on and so many different dragon colours and I couldn't remember which Septs liked each other and which didn't, or why.
+It had been around 6 months since I'd read the first one, so naturally I was a bit rusty on the details.
+But even with the recaps that were provided, there was just so much going on and so many different dragon colours that I couldn't remember which Septs liked each other and which didn't, or why.
 I very nearly gave up all together.
-There is quite a large cast and several different subplots so this only added to my confusion.
+There is quite a large cast and several different subplots, so this only added to my confusion.
 It took until around the halfway point until I actually felt committed to the story.
 And even then I was often having to urge myself to continue because I'd already gotten so far, and also because the first book was so good I felt sure any minute now that past magic would emerge.
 It didn't.

 Another thing that annoys me with Baltic is his refusal to tell Ysolde anything; either with regards to his plans and whereabouts as mentioned before, or things to do with the past.
-Poor Ysolde has had her memory altered and has to rely on flashbacks and visions to help her recall things from their previous life, so any little nugget of information about past events would be helpful, but Baltic remains tight-lipped on anything he deems will be upsetting to her, or if it's something concerning another male he withholds through jealousy or some other bull**** reason.
+Poor Ysolde has had her memory altered and has to rely on flashbacks and visions to help her recall things from their previous life, so any little nugget of information about past events would be helpful.
+But Baltic remains tight-lipped on anything he deems upsetting to her, or if it's something concerning another male, he withholds through jealousy or some other bull**** reason.
 I wanted to slap him on more than one occasion.

 I really hope Katie MacAlister does something to restore this series to the former glory of book one.
 It showed so much promise and was so much funnier and more romantic than this one.